prpole/dissertation/chapter3/norris_capitalocene.md

-their sense of individuality and become market cyborgs, feeling the jerk of the ticker and the hot winds of Argentine plains just as naturally as the ground they stand on, Vanamee’s sensory range extends into the teeth of the ploughs themselves as he becomes part of the wave motion: as the ploughmen receive the signal to begin, a “prolonged movement ripple[s] from team to team” and the clicks, creaks, and clashes of the industrial laborers become of a piece with the cracks, breaths, and commands of the pre-industrial, equine laborers.
-Here again collective becomes organism as Vanamee feels the “moist living reigns slipping and tugging in his hands” while he loses his own sense of self and humanity in the “confusion of constantly varying sensation”---the “vibrating seat” easily becomes an extension of the “quivering...prolonged thrill of the earth,” and Vanamee himself becomes numb, “enveloped...in a vague, slow-moving
+their sense of individuality and become market cyborgs, feeling the jerk of the ticker and the hot winds of Argentine plains just as naturally as the ground they stand on, Vanamee’s sensory range extends into the teeth of the ploughs as he becomes part of the wave motion: as the ploughmen receive the signal to begin, a “prolonged movement ripple[s] from team to team” and the clicks, creaks, and clashes of the industrial laborers become of a piece with the cracks, breaths, and commands of the pre-industrial, equine laborers.
+Here again collective becomes organism as Vanamee feels the “moist living reigns slipping and tugging in his hands” and he loses his own sense of self and humanity in the “confusion of constantly varying sensation”---the “vibrating seat” easily becomes an extension of the “quivering...prolonged thrill of the earth,” and Vanamee himself becomes numb, “enveloped...in a vague, slow-moving